davidros11/custom-HTTP-server/README.md

 Has the following API Endpoints:

-POST /login: Received a JSON object with the fields UserName and Password.
+POST /login: Logs in.
+Body should contain a JSON object with the fields "UserName" and "Password".

 POST /logout: logs out.